jackcarey/astro-lunr/README.md

 ### Configuration

-There are three functions you can pass to configure the index.
+There are four functions you can pass to configure the index.
 Each function must return a boolean for whether or not it is included in the search index.

 - **routeFilter** - A regular JavaScript array [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) that accepts [Astro RouteData](https://docs.astro.build/en/reference/integrations-reference/#routes-option) as input.
 - **resultFilter** - A regular JavaScript array [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) that accepts index items as input.
 - **headingFilter** - Uses a [Cheerio filter](https://cheerio.js.org/classes/Cheerio.html#filter) against each heading tag.
+The default filter ignores headings that appear inside `<header/>` or `<nav/>` tags.
 - **contentFilter** - Uses a [Cheerio filter](https://cheerio.js.org/classes/Cheerio.html#filter) against the content below each heading.

 ### Client-side